at.lattice.elements.magnet_elements#

 • ExitAngle=0.0 – exit angle

-• PolynomB – straight multipoles
+• PolynomB – normal multipoles

 • PolynomA – skew multipoles